JP-Kelly/BBC-iPlayer-Analysis/README.md

 ---

 ## 📌 Overview
 **Goal**: Develop a replicable method to document and analyse the iPlayer interface over time, identifying patterns in content prioritisation, UX design, and editorial strategy.
-The method was also designed to be easily adapted for other VOD services.
+The method was designed to be easily adapted for other VOD services.

 **Key Achievements**:
 - Created the first continuous dataset of iPlayer's landing page (2+ years of daily scrapes).
 - Published findings in [*Critical Studies in Television*](https://journals.sagepub.com/doi/full/10.1177/17496020211024201) (2021) and [*MedieKultur*](https://tidsskrift.dk/mediekultur/article/view/122386) (2021).
-- Presented at 8 international conferences (2017-2023), including ECREA 2022 (Århus, Denmark), RIPE@2021 (Fribourg, Switzerland), and Critical Studies in Television (Edge Hill, UK).
+- Presented at 9 international conferences (2017-2023), including ECREA 2022 (Århus, Denmark), RIPE@2021 (Fribourg, Switzerland), and Critical Studies in Television (Edge Hill, UK).

 <details>
 <summary><b>Complete Conference List</b> (click to expand / collapse)</summary>